 - 6 to 7 cups bread flour

-- In a large bowl, dissolve yeast in warm water.
-Add the milk, lentil mixture, oil, sugar, Parmesan, salt, whole wheat flour and 3 cups bread flour.
+- In a mixing bowl, dissolve yeast in warm water.
+Add the milk, lentil mixture, oil, sugar, Parmesan cheese, salt, whole wheat flour and 3 cups bread flour.
 Beat until smooth.
 Stir in enough remaining bread flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 "turned out well , must let it rise higher"